 From 6 April 2019, income tax rates paid on non-savings, non-dividend (‘NSND’) income by Welsh taxpayers fell by 10p in the pound and were replaced by the Welsh Rates of Income Tax.

-This model has been updated by Senedd Research based on original analysis produced in partnership with researchers from the Wales Fiscal Analysis team at Cardiff University’s Wales Governance Centre.
+This model has been updated by Senedd Research based on analyses produced by Welsh Government and researchers from the Wales Fiscal Analysis team at Cardiff University’s Wales Governance Centre.

-Adjust the sliders to vary the income tax rates and behavioural changes and see the effects on the Welsh Government's income tax revenue.
-Enter your annual taxable income to see how much you pay the Welsh and UK Governments.
+Adjust the sliders to vary the income tax rates and behavioural changes and see the estimated effects on the Welsh Government's income tax revenue.
+Enter your annual taxable income to see how much you pay, or would pay, the Welsh and UK Governments.